 Many shale boom leases contain express provisions providing for partial termination as to certain acreage, depths, or both, upon cessation of continuous development activity during the secondary term.
 Because these shale boom leases were obtained over a relatively short timeframe between 2009 and 2013, most have or will shift into their secondary terms throughout 2014-2016.
 With budget cuts and slowed development activity, some lessees may struggle to maintain their continuous development obligations.

 So what does this have to do with potential trends in landowner-lessee litigation?
-It could provide the foundation for a domino effect of lease litigation, such as disputes involving termination and royalty payment disputes.
-Over the last year, the industry has seen numerous lawsuits alleging improper deduction of post-production costs, and several cases involving partial termination clauses.
+It could provide the foundation for a domino effect of lease litigation, such as disputes involving termination and royalty payment disputes, so it’s likely that different companies will be using a Business Litigation Attorney if they were to suffer from a litigation situation.
+Saying this, over the last year, the industry has seen numerous lawsuits alleging improper deduction of post-production costs, and several cases involving partial termination clauses.
 These suits were filed before the oil slump, but they reflect a category of litigation which may be aggravated by current commodity prices and the associated slow-down in production.
 Having good invoice templates could help a business keep track of any payment dispute issues that arise.

 To understand the impact the oil slump has had on lessor-lessee relations, it is important to consider the perspective of a vast number of lessors involved in the shale boom.
 From about 2009 through 2013, in what has been referred to as the “land grab phase,” the industry experienced a highly competitive race to acquire massive lease positions.
 The beginning phases of any business relationship are sometimes called a “honeymoon” period.
 During that phase, the parties’ objectives and interests are more or less aligned and they often envision their relationship as mutually beneficial.
 The honeymoon phase of many shale boom lessors and lessees particularly flourished alongside high commodity prices.